Guide to Financial Projections

 3 Small Business Loan Tips

-Conveniently, you can compare small business loans by filling out one application on Lantern by SoFi.
+Online lenders generally offer fast application reviews and quick access to cash.
+Conveniently, you can find recommended small business loans by using Lantern by SoFi.
 If you are launching a new business or your business is young, lenders will consider your personal credit score.
 Eventually, though, you’ll want to establish your business credit.
 SBA loans are guaranteed by the U.S. Small Business Administration and typically offer favorable terms.
 They can also have more complicated applications and requirements than non-SBA business loans.

 Frequently Asked Questions